Maxbladt/optivize-ai/README.md

 npm start
 ```

-The frontend will run on `http://localhost:3000`
+The website will run on `http://localhost:3000`

 ## 🚀 Quick Start